 - Coordinate with kitchen staff

-- Begin light service (lunch, catering, or prep for dinner)
+- Begin lunch, catering, or dinner prep

 - Monitor food quality and prep consistency